-Downstream customer revenue increased \$6.9 million, or 6%, for the nine months ended September 30, 2023 as compared to the nine months ended September 30, 2022, and \$3.0 million, or 8%, for the three months ended September 30, 2023 as compared to the three months ended September 30, 2022 due to increased sales volume at customer refineries and increased customer turnarounds.
+Field Services revenues are comprised of revenue derived primarily by technicians performing asset inspections and maintenance services for our customers at locations other than Mistras properties.
+Field Services revenue increased by \$3.1 million for the nine months ended September 30, 2023 \$16.7 million as compared to the nine months ended September 30, 2022, and increased \$4.2 million, for the three months ended September 30, 2023 as compared to the three months ended September 30, 2022.
+The increase in both periods was prior period primarily due to increased increases in sales volume in our oil and gas, industrials and infrastructure, research and engineering end market for markets within our North America segment and oil and gas end market within our International segments. segment.
 Mistras Group, Inc. and Subsidiaries

 Management's Discussion and Analysis of Financial Condition and Results of Operations

-(tabular dollars are in thousands)